vxpm/cubenotes/src/mmu.md

 </div>

 > [!WARNING]
-> BAT blocks should not overlap.
+> Active BAT blocks should not overlap.
 If they do, the behaviour is unspecified.

 ## Segmentation and Page Tables